ABOUT THE FRAMEWORK

 • Sport England

-In addition, by completing the Framework, you are meeting your funding agreement as set out by Sport England or UK Sport.
+In addition, by completing The Framework, you are meeting your funding agreement as set out by Sport England or UK Sport.

-Who should complete the Framework?
+Who should complete The Framework?

 How does the Safeguarding Adults in Sport Framework Work?

 The Framework consists of six themes.
-Each theme contains several criteria that require you to submit evidence indicating where and how you meet them.
+Each theme contains criteria that require you to submit evidence indicating where and how you meet them.

-You will work your way through the Framework theme by theme, submitting evidence for each criterion.
+You will work your way through The Framework theme by theme, submitting evidence for each criterion.

 How do I access the Framework?